 America has been adduced by economic liberals as conclusive proof of the ability of a market economy to function.
-For a century, labor, land, and money were traded in the States with complete freedom, yet no measures of social protection were allegedly needed, and apart from customs tariffs, industrial life continued unhampered by government interference.
+For a century, labor, land, and money were traded in the States with complete freedom, yet allegedly no measures of social protection were needed, and apart from customs tariffs, industrial life continued unhampered by government interference.

-The explanation, of course, is simple: it is free labor, land, and money.
-Up to the 1890's the frontier was open and free land lasted; up to the Great War the supply of low standard labor flowed freely; and up to the turn of the century there was no commitment to keep foreign exchanges stable.
+The explanation, of course, was simply free labor, land, and money.
+Up to the 1890s the frontier was open and free land lasted;\ up to the Great War the supply of low standard labor flowed freely; and up to the turn of the century there was no commitment to keep foreign exchanges stable.
 A free supply of land, labor, and money continued to be available; consequently no self-regulating market system was in existence.
-As long as these conditions prevailed, neither man, nor nature, nor business organization needed protection of the kind that only government intervention can provide.
+As long as these conditions prevailed, neither man, nor nature, nor business organization needed protection of the kind that only intervention can provide.